Hearsy LogoHearsy

 Common issues and fixes#

 Word's Dictate stops unexpectedly.
 Check your internet connection first.
 If the connection is fine, check System Settings > Privacy & Security > Microphone — Word needs explicit permission.
 Removing Word from the list and re-adding it sometimes resolves permission glitches.
+Also check whether your Bluetooth headset microphone is disconnecting — Word's Dictate is sensitive to audio input changes mid-session.

 macOS dictation doesn't appear to be listening.
 The Control+Control shortcut occasionally conflicts with other app shortcuts.
 Try changing it in System Settings > Keyboard > Dictation to Fn twice or a custom key.
+If it was working previously and stopped, toggle Dictation off and back on in the same settings panel — this re-downloads the language model on M-series Macs.

 Text appears in the wrong place.
 This happens when focus shifts away from the Word window during dictation.
 Keep Word in the foreground while speaking and don't click other windows until you've finished.
+This applies to all three methods — Word's Dictate, macOS dictation, and system-wide apps all insert text wherever the cursor currently is.

 For a broader look at macOS dictation options across apps, see the best dictation software for Mac guide and the Mac dictation guide.